Writing Properties for ink! Contracts

 Inside your file.rs

 Then, you can use the following example to create invariants.
-You need to create another impl
+Create another impl

 put